scottish-pl-institute/splv/2026-glasgow/index.md

 # SPLV'26: Scottish Programming Languages and Verification Summer School 2026

-## The University of Glasgow --- 3rd Aug to 7th Aug*
+## The University of Glasgow --- 3rd Aug to 7th Aug

 <!-- For SPLV 2026 announcements and updates, subscribe to our [SPLS Zulip
 stream](). -->

-\* Provisional dates, subject to confirmation.

 ## Target Audience